dylanmei/statefun-examples/README.md

 ### remote-example

-Demonstrates one function named `product` which allows for _purchasing_ products from its `supply` and _restocking_ them.
+Demonstrates two functions, named `supply` and `basket`.
+The functions are invoked remotely, and coordinate to allow users to _request_ products to _add_ to their shopping basket.

 ### embedded-example

 Demonstrates two functions, named `supply` and `basket`.
-The functions coordinate to allow users to _request_ products to _add_ to their shopping basket.
+The functions are deployed with the Flink cluster, and coordinate to allow users to _request_ products to _add_ to their shopping basket.

 ### bootstrap-example